scala/docs.scala-lang/sips/pending/_posts/2016-06-25-trailing-commas.md

 As an alternative, trailing commas support could be added universally to all the comma-separated elements of the syntax.
 This would mean changing more (but still only in the parser), but it would make it consistent.

 As an alternative to changing the language, there already exists today a compiler plugin called [scala-commas][] that provides this feature.
-It also provides evidence that people would even use unsupported compiler apis and reflection to add this functionality, even when such a plugin won't compose with other plugins well.
+It also provides some evidence that people would even use unsupported compiler apis and reflection to add this functionality, even when such a plugin won't compose with other plugins well, though arguably only weak evidence as it's a young and obscure plugin.

 ## References